kellyco2019/kellyco2019/README.md

 - 👋 Hi, I’m @kellyco2019
 - 👀 I’m interested in frontend, reaact and angular
-- 🌱 I’m currently learning Angular and React
+- 🌱 Angular and React
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me kellycorreagaleano@outlook.com